 Pineapple Sauce Recipe

-- 2 cups Fresh Pineapple (Peeled and Chopped)
+- 2 cups peeled and chopped fresh pineapple

-- Mix cornflour in water and add it in the pan.
+- Mix cornflour in water to make a thin slurry and add it to the pan.